rememberSoftwares/yacana/README.md

 # Now we create a task and assign the agent1 to the task
 task1 = Task(f"Solve the equation 2 + 2 and output the result", agent1)

-# So that something actually happens you must call the .solve() method on your task
+# For something to happen, you must call the .solve() method on your task.
 task1.solve()
 ```

 What's happening above?
 * First, we instantiated an Agent with the `llama3:8b` model.
 You might need to update that depending on what LLM you downloaded from Ollama ;
 * Second, we instantiated a Task ;
 * Third, we asked that the Task be solved ;

 ℹ️ For easing the learning curve the default logging level is INFO.
 It will show what is going on in Yacana.
-Note that not ALL intermediary prompts are shown.
+Note that not ALL prompts are shown.

-The output of execution should look like this:
+The output should look like this:
 ```
 INFO: [PROMPT]: Solve the equation 2 + 2 and output the result